aleksipirttimaa/unattended-ripping-playbooks/README.md

 0. systemd (re)starts our unit
 1. Sleep until a disk is inserted
 2. Fork Whipper
-3. Follow the status of the process (Consume logs, post updates over HTTP)
+3. Follow the status of the process (Consume logs, optionally post updates over HTTP)
 4. Ensure a good result
 5. Move files to `done/{session_slug}` for later storage
+6. Optionally, copy files to a safe location using `rsync`
+7. Optionally, Post log over HTTP
-6. Open tray
+8. Open tray
-7. (repeat)
+9. (repeat)

 ```text
 /var/local/whipper